SK | EN

 • Disproportionate cost or effort: It is evident that pursuing ADR would incur disproportionate costs or require excessive effort given the circumstances.

-(6) The authorized person shall postpone the proposal to start the ADR, if
+(6) The authorized person shall postpone the proposal, if

 • Previous ADR initiation: ADR has already been initiated before another ADR entity, or the matter has been decided by a court or arbitration tribunal, a mediation agreement has been concluded, or ADR has been terminated in accordance with Article 4, letters (a) to (e).